 In 1988, Ohio enacted House Bill 592, which created a comprehensive solid waste regulatory program that required Ohio to minimize its reliance on landfills and increase efforts to reduce, reuse and recycle.
-Since then, Eastman & Smith has developed a highly experienced Solid Waste Management Practice Group with multiple attorneys.
+Since then, Eastman & Smith has developed a highly experienced Solid Waste Management Practice Group.

 The Firm's solid waste management legal team provides specialized representation, advice and document preparation relating to legal issues faced by Ohio's solid waste districts, local health departments, municipalities and townships, private persons and corporations, including the following: